bhuwan-19/DataAnalysis/README.md

-# FloweringTime
+# DataProcssingonCSV

 ## Overview

-This project is to analyze the relationship between the total light integral and flowering time, the total temperature integral and flowering time, and the max/min temperature value per day and flowering time during the specific period.
+This project is to analyze data in the CSV files.
 The main library of this project is pandas, matplotlib and numpy.

 ## Structure